AndrewAtLarge/BibUpdate/README.rst

 **Options**::

-  -a, --all                   check ALL BibTeX_ entries against mrlookup -h, --help                  show this help message and exit -f, --font                  do not replace fonts \germ and \scr -i IGNORE, --ignore=IGNORE  A string of BibTeX_ fields to ignore when printing -n, --no_warnings           do not print warnings when replacing BibTeX_ entries -q, --quiet                 Do not print a list of changes (default on) -v, --version               Print version and exit
+  -a, --all                   Check ALL BibTeX_ entries against mrlookup -h, --help                  Show this help message and exit -f, --font                  Do not replace fonts \germ and \scr -i IGNORE, --ignore=IGNORE  A string of BibTeX_ fields to ignore when printing -n, --no_warnings           Do not print warnings when replacing BibTeX_ entries -q, --quiet                 Do not print a list of changes (default on) -v, --version               Print version and exit